FlorianPfisterer/2D-LSTM-Seq2Seq/README.md

 are not known in advance.
 Thus, only the naive ![](https://timodenk.com/api/tex2img/%5Cmathcal%7BO%7D(mn)?format=svg) implementation of going through each row after the other is feasible.

-In training mode however, the target tokens _are_ known in advance.
+In training mode however, the target tokens _are_ known in advance (and we use teacher forcing).
 Thus, we can traverse the 2D-grid in an efficient ![](https://timodenk.com/api/tex2img/%5Cmathcal%7BO%7D(m%2Bn)?format=svg) diagonal-wise fashion ([[1]](https://www.vision.rwth-aachen.de/media/papers/MDLSTM_final.pdf), [[2]](https://arxiv.org/abs/1810.03975)).

-To enable both training and inference yet make use of the possible parallelization in training  mode, the [2D-LSTM code](./model/lstm2d.py) contains two different implementations of the `forward()` function: one for training and another one for inference.
+To enable both training and inference yet make use of the possible parallelization in training mode, the [2D-LSTM code](./model/lstm2d.py) contains two different implementations of the forward propagation: one for training (`forward(x, x_lengths, y)`) and another one for inference (`predict(x, x_lengths)`).

 ## Running Training
 The [train_iwslt14_small.py](./main/train_iwslt14_small.py) script contains code to train a 2D-LSTM model on